MoGhariebmohamed/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #!/bin/bash
-su  for change the user whoami to show current user
+su  for change the user whoami to show current user whoami to show current user     groups to sho all groups